All posts

 Operational shortcuts compound.
 Missing records from year one make it harder to establish patterns in year three.
 By year five, the cumulative evidence trail may tell a story that is difficult to reconcile with the formal structure.

 The absence of contemporaneous documentation is interpreted unfavorably.
 Not because it proves wrongdoing, but because it removes the evidence that would support the claimed position.
 In the absence of documentation, the remaining evidence — transactions, communications, patterns — tells whatever story it tells.
+This is precisely the dynamic explored in what your CPA needs to see — the gap between records that exist and records that would be needed to support your position.

 Operational patterns as structural characteristics